IEEE-UH-Manoa/sab.ieeeatuhm.com/professional_fees_proposal.md

 * Estimated number of students impacted: >20

 ### Soldering Irons in the Project Room

-A soldering iron is a hand tool used to supply heat to melt solder so that it can flow into the joint between two work pieces.
+Description: A soldering iron is a hand tool used to supply heat to melt solder so that it can flow into the joint between two work pieces.

 * Quantity: 4
 * Total Price: $500
 * Justification: To supply the project room in Holmes Hall 450 with soldering irons for undergraduate project use.
 * Estimated number of students impacted: ~30

-### New Lab supplies consisting of resistors, inductors, power supplies, etc in the Project room
+### New lab supplies consisting of resistors, inductors, power supplies, etc. in the project room

-Components used in constructing basic circuits and testing basic EE principles.
+Description: components used in constructing basic circuits and testing basic EE principles.

 * Quantity: 20
 * Total Price: $1000